satmonkey/MeteorDL/README.md

 https://globalmeteornetwork.org/

 However, it can be used as standalone tool.
-It captures the IP camera stream and detects meteors (or other phenomena seen in the dark sky) in real time, featuring 5 second ring-buffer, including 2 second pre-event data.
+It captures the IP camera stream and detects meteors (or other phenomena seen in the dark sky) in real time, featuring pre-configured multiple second ring-buffer, pre- and post-event data.
 The detection is performed on 1 second maxpixel image.
 In case of positive detection, 5 second long video chunk is created and saved in the output directory as MP4 video.
+The PC version is using GPU-based ring buffer, while Jetson Nano dvg-ringbuffer (CPU based, cynthonized).

 ## Requirements: